RoyalUr/RoyalUr.net/docs/CODEBASE.md

 to ignore the version numbers when assets are requested.

 ## 📝 Resource metadata is served in annotations.json
-When sprites are loaded, `resources.js` needs to know which images are stored in each sprite.
-Additionally, the rendering script needs to know where to place each tile on the board.
-This information is served alongside the other assets in an `annotations.json` file that is generated at compile time.
+The rendering script needs to know where to place each tile on the board.
+This information is served in an `annotations.json` file that is generated at compile time.